|

 federal sanctuary with identical boundaries and effective dates as the

 state-designated protection zone.
-Federal agents and FWC officers will
+Federal agents and FWC officers will enforce these new regulations.

 More information about manatee protection efforts is available on the